Updated: Apr 18, 2022

 This case report concerns an aggressive, independent, and financially successful businessman who suffered with insomnia within the context of generalized anxiety disorder.
 The hypnotherapy included indirect suggestions for the insomnia delivered through the vehicle of metaphorical stories designed as an indirect intervention for the generalized anxiety.
 The client's perception of the problem was clarified and respected, but the choice of intervention strategy was designed to indirectly suggest more global changes.
 The creative changes made by the client were positive and enduring at 2-year follow-up.

 In the present study, a hypnotic relaxation technique was compared to stimulus control and placebo conditions as a means of reducing sleep onset latency (SOL).
-Forty-five subjects (Ss) were matched on their baseline SOL as measured through sleep diaries.
+Forty-five subjects were matched on their baseline SOL as measured through sleep diaries.
 They were randomly assigned to one of three groups: hypnotic relaxation; stimulus control; and placebo.
 These groups experienced four weekly sessions of 30-minutes duration with demand effects being controlled through the use of counter-demand instructions.
-Data generated by the study suggested that the particular hypnotic relaxation treatment used was effective in helping Ss go to sleep more quickly.
+Data generated by the study suggested that hypnotic relaxation was effective in helping participants go to sleep more quickly.
 Neither stimulus control nor placebo groups recorded similar improvement.